not0xFF/wine-ios/README.md

 a. pull reqs. with patches, although there's not much to work with atm

+q.
+0xFF is best girl
+thats not a question, but accept it anyway.

 also pick a random issue to fuck around with for lulz

 bonus points for contributing while totally shitfaced XD